mamcer/mamcer.github.io/_posts/2022-02-20-intel-stick.md

 ### Images

 This is a work in progress but the idea is to be able to view pictures or a slideshow of a specific album hosted in another computer (all family pictures).
-A little web application to search from my phone a picture or album and "Play on 'stick'" basically on the TV where the intel stick is attached
+A little web application to search from my phone a picture or album and "Play on 'stick'" basically shows the picture or album on the TV where the intel stick is attached

 For this experiment I'm using feh, here is an example of shoing fullscreen a local picture